Japanese Sweet Potato Pie

 Can I make these pies vegan by substituting ingredients like butter?

 Yes!
-You can make these pies vegan using plant-based butter or omitting it entirely.
+You can make these pies vegan using plant-based butter or by omitting it entirely.
 Just make sure the pie dough you choose is also vegan-friendly!

 Vegetarian ebook cover image.